AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   "was a piece of code reached once".
 This use case is: <em>"Log problems or facts, which will not change in the future only once"</em>.
   Here, the configuration file "config.ini" contains wrong information.
 It is what it is.
-Do not tell me this twice and do not clutter the log output in subsequent execution of a software.
+Do not tell me this twice and do not clutter the log output in subsequent execution of software.

 - At this point in time, it might be worth to mention, that the counter is increased with